Rep. Jeanne Ives (R-Wheaton) | jeanneives.org

 Q: What are your thoughts on Rauner signing this bill into law?

-I opposed this legislation when it was voted on in the Illinois House and I am disappointed that Gov. Rauner signed the bill.
+A: I opposed this legislation when it was voted on in the Illinois House and I am disappointed that Gov. Rauner signed the bill.

 Q. Is this a good compromise?

-The legislation in its current form went through significant compromise and the original 40 page bill was all out protection for many illegal citizens residing in Illinois.
+A: The legislation in its current form went through significant compromise and the original 40-page bill was all out protection for many illegal citizens residing in Illinois.
 The law now is absent many harmful provision and, yet, is still flawed by interfering with the law enforcement process by disallowing local districts the ability to detain individuals as they see fit.
 This interference stomps on the spirit of cooperation that should exist between all levels of law enforcement

 Q: Do you think this decision will affect his support from downstate voters?

-This bill, more than any other bill Governor Rauner has signed to date, has become a litmus test for Republicans and their support of him in 2018.
+A: This bill, more than any other bill Gov. Rauner has signed to date, has become a litmus test for Republicans and their support of him in 2018.
 Republican members of the Illinois House have filed a bill to repeal this law already.
 Many of us are upset that he signed such a law.